The ring of finite algebraic numbers and its application to the law of decomposition of primes: Finite Algebraic Numbers

 \section{Finite Algebraic Numbers}

 In this section, we review some basic constructions relevant to finite algebraic numbers.
-Our expositions are rendered as self-contained as possible, whilst the materials and results presented here are essentially contained in \cite{Rosen20}.
+Our expositions are rendered as self-contained as possible, whilst the materials and some of results presented here are essentially contained in \cite{Rosen20}.